Watch a video about Sandbox, including how to add rules to the policy

 - Groups: Select Any to apply the rule to all groups, or select up to 8 groups.
 You can search for groups or click the Add icon to add a new group.

 - Locations: Select Any to apply the rule to all locations, or select up to 8 locations.
 You can also search for a location or click the Add icon to add a new location.
-To apply this rule to unauthenticated traffic, the rule must apply to all locations.

-- Sandbox Categories: Select the type(s) of malicious files:
+- Sandbox Categories: Select the types of malicious files:

 - Sandbox Adware: Refers to files that automatically render advertisements/install adware.